madroxdupe42/peacefulscience.org/content/articles/ross-objection.md

 ---

-Dr. Marcus Ross is a young earth creationist, a palentologist, and a friend of mine.
+Dr. Marcus Ross is a young earth creationist, a paleontologist, and a friend of mine.
 His voice is important.
 I am pleased to see he is contributing to a four views book on Adam and Eve, along with Andrew Loke, William Lane Craig, and Kenton Sparks.
-I often reccomend Ross as a speaker to those looking to include young earth creationists.
+I often recommend  Ross as a speaker to those looking to include young earth creationists.
 But, if Ross has any scientific objections to my work, let him to take them up directly with me.

 ## Is Evolution Compatible with Genesis?